 Where to live in the Dominican Republic?

 Did you know that the Dominican Republic was the final landing place for Christopher Columbus in 1493?
 No?
-Well that's alright, because this article is not a history lesson but rather an intent to help you answer the following question: "Will the Dominican Republic be YOUR final landing place?
+Well that's alright, because this article is not a history lesson but rather an intent to help you answer the following question: "Can the Dominican Republic be YOUR final landing place?
 And if so, WHERE?”

 The Dominican Republic is located on the island of Hispañola, which it shares with the nation of Haiti to the West.
 It is also the second largest country in the Caribbean.
 Surrounded by the Atlantic Ocean on the North and Caribbean Sea on the South, with the capital Santo Domingo, in the South.

 There are four significant mountain ranges in the Dominican Republic.
 Cordillera Central, being the largest and highest range, which includes Pico Duarte, the Caribbeans highest mountain.
 The country also has modern highways, connecting its major cities and coastlines.
 These routes reveal the country’s most picturesque scenery, particularly along the highway from Santo Domingo to the Samaná Peninsula where we shall start our list of the best places to live in the Dominican Republic.
 Check entry requirements just to make sure that you have all paper work on hands upon arrival.

 Expect to find lovely beachfront villages and towns west of Samana on the north coast of the Dominican Republic.
 Puerto Plata is the largest town in the area that features several resorts, has a small international airport, and offers the only aerial tram service in the Caribbean.
 Head out to the nearby town of Sosua which is a major tourist hotspot and attracts many foreigners who are looking for a new home.
 Many people who have been living in Sosua have moved to the nearby village of Cabarete.
 This smallish town is full of European expats and is fronted by a wide beach that is worldwide famous for kite-surfing.
 You will find the small village and harbor of Luperon on the west side of Puerto Plata.
 It still has plenty of Dominican character, but is also populated by many foreign sailors.
 Our Favorite remains the lovely beach town of Las Terrenas.